 Our Verdict: RECOMMENDED!

-Berkey is one of the best gravity-fed countertop water filters in town.
+Berkey is one of the best gravity water filters in town.
 Although it was banned in Iowa and California, we still recommended this filter based on the reasoning below:

 - Filtration Quality: Their quality cartridge, Black Berkey is capable of removing the top 20 major contaminants of up to 99%.
 Furthermore, its filter is capable of removing pathogenic bacteria without using a UV sterilizer.